A bit about our fellowship of merry Heathens:

 Frequently Ask Questions and Contacting the Ealdríce

-Those looking to know more about our fellowship may visit our Oft-Askings and Answers page or contact us here.
+Those looking to know more about our fellowship may visit our Oft-Askings and Answers (FAQ) page or contact us here.
 For those who prefer the more traditional pen and paper method (we do love a fellow old soul), we can be reached by writing to:

 The Ealdríce Théodish Fellowship